Our mission

 Larger talent pool

 As a large, untapped talent pool, neurodivergent individuals can help organisations to fill skills shortages.
 Many are highly qualified and highly intelligent yet struggle to find employment.
 Harnessing the unique perspectives and abilities of these individuals can give your organisation a competitive advantage.
-Tapping into this talent pool requires a targeted and neurodivergent friendly recruitment strategy.
+Choosing to tap into this talent pool may mean considering a targeted and neurodivergent friendly recruitment strategy.

 More creativity and innovation